 Kuidaore Taro would sometimes change his outfits or wear extra accessories when something big was going on.
 For example, when the baseball team Hanshin Tigers (阪神タイガース) was leading at the annual Japanese Central League Games in 1992, excited fans were looking to throw Kuidaore Taro into the Dōtonbori river should the Tigers win (as part of Osaka Hanshin Tigers fans’ tradition to throw people who resembled the players into the river) – so Kuidaore Taro wore swimming goggles and a lifesaver, asking people not to throw him into the river because “[He] Can’t Swim!”

-Another instance was when the Osaka-born baseball player, Hideo Nomo (野茂英雄), became Most Valuable Player for the LA Dodgers in 1995; Kuidaore Taro was seen wearing a Dodgers jacket.
+Another instance was when the Osaka-born baseball player, Hideo Nomo (野茂英雄), became Most Valuable Player for the LA Dodgers in 1995; the Osaka mascot, Kuidaore Taro was seen wearing a Dodgers jacket.

-So when something huge is going on while you’re in Osaka, look around for Kuidaore Taro – he just might be wearing something interesting!
+So when something huge is going on while you’re in Osaka, look around for the clown, Kuidaore Taro – he just might be wearing something interesting!

 Sadly, Cui-Daoré closed down in 2008, after 59 years of operation.
 When the restaurant was shut down, Kuidaore Taro was taken away and borrowed for several events around Japan.
 But in 2009, the beloved clown puppet was returned to his hometown.
 He now stands in the lobby of the Nakaza Cuidaore Building (中座くいだおれビル), where he continues to smile and drum to this day.